F4IGV/dapnet_ISS_alert_final.py/README.md

 It is designed for amateur radio operators who want to receive ISS alerts directly on their POCSAG pagers via DAPNET.

+This script can be automated on Windows using Task Scheduler together with the `.bat` file included in this repository.
+The user must edit the `.bat` file and specify the full path to the `.py` script so automation works correctly.

 ---

 ## Features